andrewacashner/hearingfaithms/chapters/chapter-2.md

 Religious ear training required individual discipline to avoid the danger of over-reliance on subjective sensory experience and to learn to discern the spiritual truth communicated through musical patterns.
-This training would also needs to discipline the whole community to overcome misunderstandings based on cultural conditioning.
+This training would also need to discipline the whole community to overcome misunderstandings based on cultural conditioning.

 Propagating faith, then, meant trying to establish not just individual